← All ModulesModule 09 · $0–$250K Toolkit Sales Process Overview

 This sets expectations, positions you as a professional, and gives them permission to relax.

-This is the most important part of the call.
-Your only job is to ask questions and listen.
+10–15 minutes.
+The most important part of the call.
+Ask questions and listen.

 Your Script